jonrsmart/VBA-Challenge/README.md

 In addition, a bonus assignment was offered to identify the stock with the **largest % increase, largest % decrease and the highest total annual volume.**

+## Personal Notes

+I started by getting the code to work on a single worksheet, and then was able to modify the code to loop through the final workbook and run on all three sheets with one activation of the script.
+The first time I ran the code however, I received an error that we were DIV/0 which is where the Percentage Change If loop came into play.

 ## Pictures of Results

 ### 2016 Screenshot of summary table and bonus table: